the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-one/index.md

 * Questions: What happens if you `console.log()` a variable that's not declared.
   * Answer: You will get an error.
 * Question: What's the advantage of defining ones age in a computer program with `yearBirth` instead of `age`?
-  * Answer: If the computer program gets older, the `age` in the program would have to change whereas the `yearBirth` could stay the same.
-Thus, when using `yearBirth`, with every passing year the program would still be without bugs.
+  * Answer: With every passing year, the `age` in the program would have to get adjusted by a developer whereas the `yearBirth` can stay the same.
+Thus, when using `yearBirth`, the program would be without bugs even though a year passes.
 * From the previous section's exercises, where you came up with variables about yourself, change the `age` variable to `yearBirth`.

 ## let, const, and var

-When you learned about variables and values, you have used both on the left and right of the equation.
+When you learned about variables and values, you have used both on the left and right of the equation respectively.
 What I never explained until yet was the keyword `let`, which is used to declare a variable for the first time.
-Afterward, it isn't needed anymore for (re-)assignments:
+Afterward, it isn't needed anymore for usage or (re-)assignments:

 {title="index.js",lang="javascript"}
 ~~~~~~~
 let age = 30;

+// usage
+console.log(age);

+// re-assignment
 age = 31;
 ~~~~~~~